2023 Dates Coming Soon

 Physical Activity Level

-Travelers should be comfortable walking on uneven terrain including dirt paths and sand.
-Most driving of up to 5 hours during the first half of the tour is on unpaved roads of gravel and packed earth.
+Travelers should be comfortable walking on uneven terrain including dirt paths and sand dunes.
+Most driving of up to about 4 hours during the first half of the tour is on unpaved roads of gravel and packed earth.

 - Where does the tour start and end?